What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 Look at what sales candidates did in their previous two jobs

-Even if they aren’t getting their hands dirty now, they might have previous experience setting up processes and building a sales motion from scratch.
+Even if they aren't getting their hands dirty now, they might have previous experience setting up processes and building that lead gen engine from scratch.

-The best candidates have somewhat recent experience willing to put in the sweat equity vs just focusing on strategy and management.
+The best candidates have somewhat recent experience and are willing to put in the sweat equity rather than just focusing on strategy and management.

 Look at the candidate’s references

-At this stage, you need to find someone that is proven to get the job done.
-The risk of taking on a flier is too high when you’re looking to build a sales structure that will fuel growth for the next few years.
+At this stage, you need to find someone who is proven to get the job done.
+The risk of taking a flier is too high when you're looking to build a sales structure that will fuel growth for the next few years.

 Look at the intangible skills